Inosperma maculatum

-Inosperma maculatum, formerly named Inocybe maculata and known in the vernacular as the frosty fibrecap, is a species of mushroom in the family Inocybaceae.
-First described by Jean Louis Émile Boudier in 1885, I. maculatum is found throughout Europe, Asia and North America.
+Inosperma maculatum, formerly known as Inocybe maculata and commonly known as the frosty fibrecap or brown inocybe, is a species of mushroom in the family Inocybaceae.
+It was first described by Jean Louis Émile Boudier in 1885.

 It is a medium-sized brown mushroom with a fibrous, brown cap with white remnants of a universal veil in the middle.
 The stem is cream or brown.
 The species is ectomycorrhizal and grows at the base of various trees, including beech.

-Inosperma maculatum is poisonous, containing muscarine.
-Possible symptoms after consumption of I. maculatum mushrooms are salivation, lacrimation, urination, defecation, gastrointestinal problems and vomiting, with the possibility of death due to respiratory failure.
+Inosperma maculatum is found throughout Eurasia and North America.
+It is poisonous, containing muscarine.
+Possible symptoms include salivation, lacrimation, urination, defecation, gastrointestinal problems and vomiting, with the possibility of death due to respiratory failure.

-Taxonomy, phylogeny, and naming
+Taxonomy

 The species was given its specific epithet, "maculata" (from the Latin for "spotted"), by Jean Louis Émile Boudier in 1885 in an article in the Bulletin de la Société Botanique de France.
 Within the genus Inocybe, it was placed within the subgenus Inosperma and section Rimosae.
 However, Phylogenetic analysis, has shown that section Rimosae as formerly defined does not form a monophyletic group (that is, descended from a single exclusive ancestor), and former Rimosae species are better grouped into two clades, Maculata and Rimosae.
 Other species joining I. maculata in the Maculata clade include I. cookei, I. quietiodor, I. rhodiola, I. adaequata, and I. erubescens.
 A 2019 multigene phylogenetic study by Matheny and colleagues found that I. maculata and its relatives in the subgenus Inosperma were only distantly related to the other members of the genus Inocybe.
 Inosperma was raised to genus rank and the species became Inosperma maculatum.

 There has been some debate about its status as a single species; due to the wide geographic and morphological variation of the species, some authors have proposed multiple species and varieties.
 In response, mycologist Thom Kuyper has listed over thirty specific names and varieties as synonyms of Inocybe lacera, which is still generally recognised.
 It has also been suggested that Inocybe lanatodisca is a synonym, but where the species occur together, they can be distinguished from each other, and so it is still recognised as distinct.
 The form I. maculata f. fulva was named and described in 1991 by Marcel Bon in France.
 Inosperma maculatum is commonly known as the frosty fibrecap.